Lattice QCD estimates of thermal photon production from the QGP: Inversion with GPR

-The parameters of the soft step function, i.e.\,the position and the lenghtscale of the transition, and of the RBF kernel are subject to likelihood optimization, described in the following.
+The parameters of the soft step function, i.e.\,the position and the lengthscale of the transition, and of the RBF kernel are subject to likelihood optimization, described in the following.